Kasranids: Legacy

 The Kasranid kings were patrons of arts.
 Malu castle was erected by order of Shirvanshah Salar.
 Siniggala mosque was one of the major works completed during the reign of Shirvanshah Fariburz.
 Pir Husayn Khanqah, one of the most unusual buildings of Shirvan architecture, was built under order of Shirvanshah Afridun I. The Gates of Baku were constructed during the reign of Shirvanshah Manuchehr III.
 His son, Akhsitan I continued building several castles and making reforms among Round tower of Mardakan, Quadrangular tower of Mardakan, Ramana Tower.
 He was also responsible for changing the capital from Shamakhy to Baku after a devastating earthquake in 1192 (it has remained a prominent city in the region and is now the capital of Azerbaijan).

 Many poets, including Nizami, Khaqani, Arif Ardabili, Falaki Shirvani, Jamal Khalil Shirvani, lived in the court of Kasranids.

 Popular media

 Ilgar Aliyev, an Azerbaijani writer, published an historical fiction novel The Secret and the Key in 2012, which alluded to the lives of Shirvanshah Manuchehr III and his family.
 The novel was dedicated to Nizami Ganjavi's 870th jubilee.
 Aliyev claimed that Majnun was a son of Akhsitan I and Layla, a daughter of a wali of Baku.
 The novel goes on to claim that Nizami wrote Layla and Majnun in their honor and that the Maiden Tower was built in memory of Majnun.
 The novel received criticism because there is little historical evidence for these claims.

-Kasranids are playable dynasty in Crusader Kings II.
+The Kasranids are a playable dynasty in both Crusader Kings II and Crusader Kings III.